 Not Telling About the Bad Stuff

 Those are just a few particulars.
 There have also been some ominous questions about the nature of scientific research in general.
-The Washington Post recently published an article about research that demonstrated that many published scientific studies cannot be replicated.
+The Washington Post published an article about research that demonstrated that many published scientific studies cannot be replicated.

 The Profit Motive

 What shines clearly through all of this turbulence is the profit motive.
 Activists against Montsanto and big business represented by Forbes magazine each accuse the other of profit motive.
 Forbes accuses the activists of “organic special interests” even though various countries have banned the use of Montsanto products.
 And with regard to scientific studies that can’t be replicated, it is noted that research jobs include much pressure to publish.